 - keyboard_arrow_right If directing registrants to a microsite, brand it to the event so they don’t feel like they’re going to an unknown site, and personalize the welcome screen

-- keyboard_arrow_right Leave the camera at the check-in kiosk on, and implement face recognition through a video stream (some registration companies use face recognition with still images, and the check-in interface asks the attendee to take a picture and submit it, and then it identifies them, which slows down the process)
+- keyboard_arrow_right Leave the camera at the check-in kiosk on, and implement face recognition through a video stream (some registration companies use face recognition with still images, and the check-in interface asks the attendees to take a picture and submit it, and then it identifies them, which slows down the process)

 - keyboard_arrow_right Use face recognition in all check-in kiosks, and not just dedicated lines, because people might not remember if they have uploaded a picture